caozhiyuan/claude-code-patch/BUILD.md

 bun build .\cli-entry.mjs --compile --target=bun-windows-x64 --outfile claude.exe
 ```

-Notes:
-- `cli-entry.mjs` preloads `patch-execsync.mjs` and sets `RIPGREP_NODE_PATH` to the bundled `vendor/ripgrep/x64-win32/ripgrep.node`.
-- If `claude.exe` is locked by a running process, choose a different output name.

 ## NODE_OPTIONS (patch)

 If you run the unbundled `cli.js` directly and want the execSync patch to apply, set: